-Maternity Grant is a one-time payment of \$450 (as of July,

-2012) made to a woman whose pregnancy results in the birth of a live infant.
+Maternity Grant is a onetime payment of \$465 (as of July, 2014) made to a woman whose pregnancy results in the birth of a live infant.
 It is paid in respect of each live infant.
 To qualify she must have paid at least 50 contributions in to the National Insurance Programme since it began in 1974.
-If she has not paid the required number of contributions it can still be paid if her husband satisfies the conditions for the award of the Benefit.
+If she has not paid the required number of contributions it can still be paid if her husband satisfies the conditions for the award of the Benefit (see "to qualify for Maternity Benefit" section overleaf).